 We pursue personal guarantors, trace hidden assets, and explore criminal proceedings where applicable.

-Contact Subodh Bajpai for a consultation on debt recovery.
+Engage Advocate Subodh Bajpai for legal counsel on debt recovery.